ecco-laboratory/emonet-pytorch/README.md

 ## How to use it

-Right now, it's super lightweight (for better or worse).
+Right now, it's super lightweight.
 Download this repo, and you can reference

 ```python
 import torch